Neolithic Revolution: New Guinea

+Spread of agriculture

 Europe

-Archeologists trace the emergence of food-producing societies in the Levantine region of southwest Asia at the close of the last glacial period around 12,000 BC, and developed into a number of regionally distinctive cultures by the eighth millennium BC.
+Archaeologists trace the emergence of food-producing societies in the Levantine region of southwest Asia at the close of the last glacial period around 12,000 BCE, and developed into a number of regionally distinctive cultures by the eighth millennium BCE.
 Remains of food-producing societies in the Aegean have been carbon-dated to c.
 6500 BCE at Knossos, Franchthi Cave, and a number of mainland sites in Thessaly.
 Neolithic groups appear soon afterwards in the Balkans and south-central Europe.
 The Neolithic cultures of southeastern Europe (the Balkans and the Aegean) show some continuity with groups in southwest Asia and Anatolia (e.g., Çatalhöyük).

 Current evidence suggests that Neolithic material culture was introduced to Europe via western Anatolia.
 All Neolithic sites in Europe contain ceramics, and contain the plants and animals domesticated in Southwest Asia: einkorn, emmer, barley, lentils, pigs, goats, sheep, and cattle.
 Genetic data suggest that no independent domestication of animals took place in Neolithic Europe, and that all domesticated animals were originally domesticated in Southwest Asia.
-The only domesticate not from Southwest Asia was broomcorn millet, domesticated in East Asia.The earliest evidence of cheese-making dates to 5500 BC in Kujawy, Poland.
+The only domesticate not from Southwest Asia was broomcorn millet, domesticated in East Asia.The earliest evidence of cheese-making dates to 5500 BCE in Kujawy, Poland.

 The diffusion across Europe, from the Aegean to Britain, took about 2,500 years (8500–6000 BP).
 The Baltic region was penetrated a bit later, around 5500 BP, and there was also a delay in settling the Pannonian plain.
 In general, colonization shows a "saltatory" pattern, as the Neolithic advanced from one patch of fertile alluvial soil to another, bypassing mountainous areas.
 Analysis of radiocarbon dates show clearly that Mesolithic and Neolithic populations lived side by side for as much as a millennium in many parts of Europe, especially in the Iberian peninsula and along the Atlantic coast.

 Carbon 14 evidence

 The spread of the Neolithic from the Near East Neolithic to Europe was first studied quantitatively in the 1970s, when a sufficient number of Carbon 14 age determinations for early Neolithic sites had become available.
-Ammerman and Cavalli-Sforza discovered a linear relationship between the age of an Early Neolithic site and its distance from the conventional source in the Near East (Jericho), demonstrating that the Neolithic spread at an average speed of about 1 km/yr.
-More recent studies confirm these results and yield the speed of 0.6–1.3 km/yr (at 95% confidence level).
+In 1973, Ammerman and Cavalli-Sforza discovered a linear relationship between the age of an Early Neolithic site and its distance from the conventional source in the Near East (Jericho), demonstrating that the Neolithic spread at an average speed of about 1 km/yr.
+More recent studies (2005) confirm these results and yield the speed of 0.6–1.3 km/yr (at 95% confidence level).